marcoguerri/marcoguerri.github.io/_posts/2016-03-21-tales-of-mystery-and-pxelinux.markdown

 Deploying the correct binary
 ------
 pxelinux is part of syslinux project and it comes in two different flavors:
 *pxelinux.0* and *lpxelinux.0*.
-For the remainder of this experiment, the following remarks apply:

-* I was compiling and testing the 32bits legacy version of pxelinux
-* I was working on git commit 138e850f
+During this experiment, I was compiling and testing the 32bits legacy version of pxelinux and I was working on git commit 138e850f.
 The first binary that I tried to deploy with my test environment was pxelinux.0, and this worked flawlessly, I could boot without any problem.
 With lpxelinux.0 instead, the behavior was identical to the production version: "Failed to load ldlinux.c32",